-Commence today’s adventures near the main entrance of Pacaya Samiria National Reserve, cruising along Yanayacu Pucate in the comfort of state-of-the-art skiffs.
-Kayak, canoe, and swim in these unspoiled black waters, keeping eyes peeled for the Amazon’s legendary pink dolphins.
-In the afternoon, you will visit a remote village along the Marañon River to learn about traditional customs.
-Focus a hi-tech telescope on the night sky to identify the planets and constellations.
+Commence today’s adventures near the main entrance of Pacaya Samiria National Reserve, cruising along Yanayacu Pucate in a skiff.
+Kayak, canoe, and swim in these unspoiled black waters, keeping your eyes peeled for the Amazon’s legendary pink dolphins.
+In the afternoon, visit a remote village along the Marañon River to learn about traditional customs.
+Later, focus a hi-tech telescope on the night sky to identify the planets and constellations.

-Set off by skiffs for an excursion along the Samiria River with optional fishing.
-Listen carefully to an after lunch flora and fauna lecture, then venture out for a singularly thrilling jungle walk across suspended bridges deep into the high Amazon rain forest.
-On your return in the evening, enjoy the jungle symphony and extraordinary stargazing on local boats along the 'Enchanted Lake'.
+Set off by skiff for an excursion along the Samiria River with optional fishing.
+Attend an after-lunch flora and fauna lecture, then venture out for a thrilling jungle walk across the high Amazon rainforest.

-This morning, you will visit the local fresh market with your guides who can identify the day’s catch by the fishermen of Amazonia and the region’s exotic fruits.
-In the afternoon, together you will witness one of the great spectacles of the Southern Hemisphere, the birthplace of the Amazon River.
-Tonight you will meet the new passengers who have signed on for the four-night trip, as you start your journey along the Marañon River.
+This morning, visit the local fresh market with your guides who can identify the day’s catch and the region’s exotic fruits.
+In the afternoon, witness one of the great spectacles of the Southern Hemisphere: the birthplace of the Amazon River.
+Tonight you will meet the new passengers who have signed on for the four-night trip as the ship journeys along the Marañon River.

-Boarding skiffs, start the day like Amazon River dwellers, cruising along the Ucayali River.
-As these farmers and fishermen go about their business, search for pink river dolphins in these pristine waters.
-Later in the day, you will return to the skiffs, to ride along the black waters of the Pacaya River at dusk, searching for the mysterious wildlife that come out after dark.
+Start the day like Amazon River dwellers, cruising along the Ucayali River in a skiff.
+As farmers and fishermen go about their business, search for pink river dolphins in pristine waters.
+Later in the day, return to the skiffs to ride along the black waters of the Pacaya River at dusk, searching for the mysterious wildlife that comes out after dark.

-Choose to go jungle walking, canoeing, kayaking or swimming on the black water Yarapa or Clavero River in the morning.
-Come afternoon, take a short jungle walk in the San Jose flooded forest and see the unforgettable giant water lilies.
-This evening before dinner, you will gather to meet some of the crew members whom you may not have met, working 'behind the scenes' to ensure your countless exceptional experiences aboard the Aria Amazon.
+Choose to go jungle walking, canoeing, kayaking, or swimming on the black water Yarapa or Clavero River in the morning.
+In the afternoon, take a short jungle walk in the San Jose de Sarapanga forest and see unforgettable giant water lilies.
+Before dinner this evening, gather to meet some of the crew members who work 'behind the scenes' to ensure your countless exceptional experiences aboard the Aria Amazon.

 Today you will visit the town of Nauta, founded in 1930.
 Villagers from around Amazonia gather here to sell the products they harvest in their rural communities.
-Together you will walk around Nauta to gain insights into the daily life of these remotes people.
-Return to the Aria Amazon for breakfast and to pack up.
-Before saying goodbye, you will visit the Manatee Rescue Center, a kind of animal orphanage for Amazonian manatees to rescue, rehabilitate, and release them back into the wild.
-You will also visit San Juan craft market on route to the airport.
-Lunch or box lunch will be provided, depending on the exact departure flight time, which may vary.
-Other local activities may be included as well, according to the flight schedule.
+Visit Nauta on foot to gain insights into the daily life of these remote people.
+Return to the ship for breakfast and packing.
+Before saying goodbye, visit the Manatee Rescue Center, which rescues, rehabilitates, and releases Amazonian manatees back into the wild.
+You will also visit San Juan craft market en route to the airport.

 What to Expect in Low Water Season:

-Airfare to and from Iquitos; private transfers; travel insurance; departure taxes; visa fees if applicable; items of a personal nature such as boutique purchases and spa services; guide and crew gratuities; fuel surcharge may apply.
+Airfare to/from Iquitos; private transfers to/from vessel; travel insurance (highly recommended); departure taxes; visa and passport fees; items of a personal nature such as boutique purchases and spa services; guide and crew gratuities; fuel surcharge may apply.